MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/plan-filters.md

 > [!NOTE]
 > If you set a plan filter on the plan that is selected as the **Current dynamic master plan** on the **Master planning parameters** page, then that filter will apply each time the dynamic plan runs.
 For example, if the net requirements are updated for an item that isn't part of the plan filter, no result will be generated.

-## Run planning for select manufactured items
+## Run planning for selected manufactured items

 For manufactured items that have a bill of material (BOM), it's often convenient to plan all BOM components together with the main item to ensure that all the required components are available when production begins.

 Use options on the Planning Optimization run dialog <!-- KFM: How do I open this dialog?
 What is its name?
-How is this different from the built-in engine run dialog?
 Does this work only with PO?
 What are the options called? --> to select which items should be added <!--KFM: Is this referring to the runtime filter? --> and choose whether the BOM components should be included in the plan.

 - To include all components, set **Include all BOM levels** to *Yes*.
 - To limit the set of components to plan, set **Include all BOM levels** to *No* and then use the **BOM levels to include** setting to specify the maximum number of BOM levels to include (in addition to items included in the filters).
 For example: